aham-oudeis/Training/launch_school/RB180-Database-Foundations/notes/misc.md

 SELECT trim(leading ' ' from '   hello  '); --'hello  '
 SELECT trim(trailing ' ' from ' ); --'   hello'
 ```

-### SQL Joins
->  JOINs are clauses in SQL statements that link two tables together, usually based on the keys that define the relationship between those two tables.
-There are several types of JOINs: INNER, LEFT OUTER, RIGHT OUTER, FULL OUTER and CROSS